tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/redhat/redhat-rhui.md

 Use the following procedure to lock a RHEL 9.x VM to a particular minor release.
 Run the commands as `root`:

 > [!NOTE]
 > This procedure only applies for RHEL 9.x versions for which EUS is available.
-Currently, this includes RHEL 9.0, 9.2, and 9.4.
+Currently, the list of versions includes RHEL 9.0, 9.2, and 9.4.
 Red Hat also plans to make EUS available for 9.6 and 9.8.
 For more information, see [Red Hat Enterprise Linux Life Cycle](https://access.redhat.com/support/policy/updates/errata).

 1. Disable non-EUS repositories.